AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 * Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.
 * Renamed class `Proposition` to `OptimizeProposition`.

-### iOS Campaign Standard 5.0.0
+### iOS EdgeConsent 5.0.0

-Major version update for [Campaign Standard](../../solution/adobe-campaign-standard/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+Major version update for [Consent for Edge Network](../../edge/consent-for-edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
 The current release includes the following changes:

+* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
+* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

+### iOS EdgeMedia 5.0.0

+Major version update for [Adobe Streaming Media for Edge Network](../../edge/media-for-edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+The current release includes the following changes:

+* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
+* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

+### iOS EdgeBridge 5.0.0

+Major version update for Edge Bridge for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+The current release includes the following changes:

 * Updated the minimum supported version to iOS 12.0.
 * Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.
+* Updated Edge Bridge data format to enhance support for migrating to sending data via Edge Network to Adobe Analytics and reduce the effort required for mapping data to XDM.
+* If you are currently using Edge Bridge version 4.0.0 and you are mapping data to XDM in your datastream, adjustments will be necessary when adopting version 5.0.0.
+For more details, please review the [migration](../../resources/migration/ios/migrate-to-5x.md) documentation.

-### iOS UserProfile 5.0.0
+### iOS Analytics 5.0.0

-Major version update for [User Profile](../base/profile/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+Major version update for [Adobe Analytics](../../solution/adobe-analytics/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
 The current release includes the following changes:

+* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
+* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

+### iOS Media 5.0.0

+Major version update for [Adobe Analytics - Media Analytics workflows](../../solution/adobe-media-analytics/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+The current release includes the following changes:

+* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
+* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

+### iOS Audience 5.0.0

+Major version update for [Adobe Audience Manager](../../solution/adobe-audience-manager/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+The current release includes the following changes:

 * Updated the minimum supported version to iOS 12.0.
 * Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

+### iOS Campaign Classic 5.0.0

+Major version update for [Campaign Classic](../../solution/adobe-campaign-classic/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+The current release includes the following changes:

+* Updated the minimum supported version to iOS 12.0.
+* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

-### iOS Assurance 5.0.0
+### iOS Campaign Standard 5.0.0

-Major version update for [Adobe Experience Platform Assurance](../base/assurance/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
+Major version update for [Campaign Standard](../../solution/adobe-campaign-standard/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
 The current release includes the following changes:

 * Updated the minimum supported version to iOS 12.0.
 * Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.